kartoza/miniSASS/docs/src/developer/authentication.md

 1. POST
 2. OPTIONS

- **POST**: used to submit user credentials .
+ **POST**: used to submit user credentials.
 The credentials are accepted in the form of:
     i. application/json
     ii. application/x-www-form-urlencoded
     iii. multipart/form-data

     **example usage**:
     {
-        "username": "test_user",
+        "email": "test@gmail.com",
-        "password": "test_password"
+        "password": "test_password",
+        "usernameForEmailRetrieval": "test_username"
     }

  **OPTIONS**: Returns the documentation available for the login api (basic description).